orchestral/orchestraplatform.com/blogs/_posts/2013-06-01-simple-website-2.md

 ---

-Let straight away continue from where we left of on [Simple Website with Orchestra Platform 2 (Part 1)](/blogs/2013/06/01/simple-website-1/).
+Let straight away continue from where we left off on [Simple Website with Orchestra Platform 2 (Part 1)](/blogs/2013/06/01/simple-website-1/).
 First we need to convert the `app` folder to be an extension, to do this lets create `app/orchestra.json` file and insert the content below.

 	{
 		"name": "Playground",